-Peter, wishing to appear especially forgiving and benevolent, asked Jesus if forgiveness was to be offered seven times.
+Peter, wishing to appear specially forgiving and benevolent, asked Jesus if forgiveness was to be offered seven times.
 The Jewish rabbis at the time taught that forgiving someone more than three times was unnecessary, citing Amos 1:3-13 where God forgave Israel’s enemies three times, then punished them.
 By offering forgiveness more than double that of the Old Testament example, Peter perhaps expected extra commendation from the Lord.
 When Jesus responded that forgiveness should be offered four hundred and ninety times, far beyond that which Peter was proposing, it must have stunned the disciples who were listening.
 Although they had been with Jesus for some time, they were still thinking in the limited terms of the law, rather than in the unlimited terms of grace.

-By saying we are to forgive those who sin against us seventy times seven, Jesus was not limiting forgiveness to 490 times, a number that is, for all practical purposes, beyond counting.
+By saying we are to forgive those who sin against us seventy times seven per day, Jesus was not limiting forgiveness to 490 times, a number that is, for all practical purposes, beyond counting.
 Christians with forgiving hearts not only do not limit the number of times they forgive; they continue to forgive with as much grace the thousandth time as they do the first time.
 Christians are only capable of this type of forgiving spirit because the Spirit of God lives within us, and it is He who provides the ability to offer forgiveness over and over, just as God forgives us over and over.

 In Matthew 18:21-22, we read,

 “Then came Peter to him and said, Lord, how often shall my brother sin against me and I forgive him?
 Till seven times?
 Jesus saith unto him, I say not unto thee, until seven times, but until seventy times seven [490 times].”